Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_3_3_1 Rules

-The Interactive Context allows us to manage in a transparent  way, the graphic and "selectable" behavior of interactive objects in one or  more viewers.
-Most functions which allow us to modify the attributes of  interactive objects, and which were presented in the preceding chapter, will be  looked at again here.
+The Interactive Context allows managing in a transparent  way the graphic and **selectable** behavior of interactive objects in one or  more viewers.
+Most functions which allow modifying the attributes of  interactive objects, and which were presented in the preceding chapter, will be  looked at again here.

 There is one essential rule to follow: the modification of  an interactive object, which is already known by the Context, must be done  using Context functions.
 You can only directly call the functions available for  an interactive object if it has not been loaded into an Interactive Context.